How Much Technical Debt Is Too Much? A Startup Founder’s Guide

 Decision Support

-AI is effective when helping users process large amounts of information.
+AI becomes particularly effective when users need help processing large amounts of information.

 Examples: